amemori98/QCP2024/README.md

 ---

-<p align="center"> This a program which allows you to simulate a quantum computer and make quantum circuits and algorithms.
-In algorithms.py there is an implemntation of Grover's algorithm which uses the simulator.
+<p align="center"> This program simulates quantum computation on a classical computer.
+You can build and run quantum circuits and algorithms.
     <br>
 </p>